Chronically Ill, Traumatically Billed: $123,019 For 2 Multiple Sclerosis Treatments

 If you have a billing experience that you'd like to share with NPR and Kaiser Health News, you can submit it here.

 Genentech, a South San Francisco, Calif.-based subsidiary of Swiss pharmaceutical giant Roche, makes Ocrevus.
-It's one of several drugs for multiple sclerosis delivered intravenously in a hospital or clinic.
+The drug is one of several for multiple sclerosis that are delivered intravenously in a hospital or clinic.
 Such medicines have become increasingly expensive, priced in many cases at well over $80,000 a year.
 Hospitals delivering the drugs often make money by charging a premium on top of their cost or adding hefty fees for the infusion clinic.

 Hickson received her first two Ocrevus infusions as an outpatient two weeks apart in July and August.
 And then the bill came.